-erence work on Peruvian archaeomagnetism (Wolfman & Dodson, 1998).
+With the support of the National Science Foundation, Wolfman partnered with Dodson at the Rock Magnetism Laboratory at UC Santa Barbara (UCSB) in 1982-83.
+This collaboration resulted in the publishing of their reference work on Peruvian archaeomagnetism (Wolfman & Dodson, 1998).
 It was during this partnership that contacts were developed between Wolfman and Jeffrey Royce Cox, who later became Wolfman's primary laboratory technician.

-In 1988, Wolfman moved from Arkansas to the Office of Archaeological Studies (OAS) 157 in New Mexico where he founded the Archaeomagnetic Dating Laboratory.
-While Wolf-158 man set up the OAS laboratory, Cox continued to make measurements at UCSB until 159 1993 when he joined Wolfman in New Mexico.
-Following Wolfman's sudden death in late 160 1994, Cox continued Wolfman's legacy under the supervision of Eric Blinman (then deputy 161 director of OAS).
-Since then, Cox and Blinman have continued to collect and measure 162 additional archaeomagnetic samples primarily from New Mexico for the purpose of en-163 terprise archaeomagnetic dating.
-They also worked to increase the precision of field sam-164 pling methods and refine their archaeomagnetic dating procedures.
-For a more detailed 165 description of Wolfman's work and legacy, see for example Schaafsma & Schaafsma, 1996; 166 Sternberg, 1996, and J. L. Eighmy, 2000:105-123).
-167
+In 1988, Wolfman moved from Arkansas to the Office of Archaeological Studies (OAS) 158 in New Mexico where he founded the Archaeomagnetic Dating Laboratory.
+While Wolf-159 man set up the OAS laboratory, Cox continued to make measurements at UCSB until 160 1993 when he joined Wolfman in New Mexico.
+Following Wolfman's sudden death in late 161 1994, Cox continued Wolfman's legacy under the supervision of Eric Blinman (then deputy 162 director of OAS).
+Since then, Cox and Blinman have continued to collect and measure 163 additional archaeomagnetic samples primarily from New Mexico for the purpose of en-164 terprise archaeomagnetic dating.
+They also worked to increase the precision of field sam-165 pling methods and refine their archaeomagnetic dating procedures.
+For a more detailed 166 description of Wolfman's work and legacy, see for example Schaafsma & Schaafsma, 1996; 167 Sternberg, 1996, and Eighmy, 2000:105-123).
+168

 The other notable student of DuBois is Jeffrey Eighmy, also an archaeologist.
-Eighmy 168 worked as an undergraduate field technician for DuBois in the early 1970s, collecting sam-169 ples from archaeological sites across the United States Midwest and the Southwest (J. L. Eighmy, 170 2000:107).
-Following the completion of his dissertation in 1977, he formed a collabora-171 tion with Robert Butler and Robert Sternberg at the University of Arizona.
-This multi-172 decade collaboration with Sternberg led to the development of several VGP models of 173 paleosecular variation used primarily for enterprise archaeomagnetic dating aims, the later 174 models are derived from a moving-windows statistical program (e.g. J. Eighmy et al., 175 1980, Sternberg, 1982, Hathaway et al., 1983, Sternberg, 1989, J. L. Eighmy & Stern-176 berg, 1990, J. L. Eighmy, 1991, LaBelle & Eighmy, 1997, Lengyel & Eighmy, 2002, and 177 Lengyel, 2010).
-These models confirm the large-scale field movements depicted in DuBois' 178 original VGP models (DuBois & Watanabe, 1965, Watanabe & DuBois, 1965, and DuBois, 179 1989) but also show small-scale variability that has still not been reconciled.
-That is one 180 of the aims of this data recovery project.
-181
+Eighmy 169 worked as an undergraduate field technician for DuBois in the early 1970s, collecting sam-170 ples from archaeological sites across the United States Midwest and the Southwest (Eighmy, 171 2000:107).
+Following the completion of his dissertation in 1977, he formed a collabora-172 tion with Robert Butler and Robert Sternberg at the University of Arizona.
+This multi-173 decade collaboration with Sternberg led to the development of several VGP models of 174 paleosecular variation used primarily for enterprise archaeomagnetic dating aims, the later 175 models are derived from a moving-windows statistical program (e.g. Eighmy et al., 1980, 176 Sternberg, 1982, Hathaway et al., 1983, Sternberg, 1989, Eighmy & Sternberg, 1990, Eighmy, 177 1991, LaBelle & Eighmy, 1997, Lengvel & Eighmy, 2002, and Lengvel, 2010).
+These mod-178 els confirm the large-scale field movements depicted in DuBois' original VGP models (DuBois 179 & Watanabe, 1965, Watanabe & DuBois, 1965, and DuBois, 1989) but also show small-180 scale variability that has still not been reconciled.
+That is one of the aims of this data 181 recovery project.
+182

-In his professorial role, Jeffrey Eighmy trained and worked extensively with Stacey 182 Lengyel, now a faculty member at East Tennessee State University (ETSU).
-Together 183 they expanded the datasets from Arizona and brought new paleomagnetic perspectives 184 to the conventional archaeomagnetic approach founded by DuBois.
-After Eighmy's re-185 tirement, Lengyel continued to work in the discipline and founded an archaeomagnetism 186 laboratory at the Illinois State Museum, before moving to ETSU.
-Of all the dedicated 187 archaeomagnetists in the United States, Lengyel and Eighmy are best known for pub-188 lishing their data in accessible journals.
-The majority of the archaeomagnetic data in 189 GeoMAGIA (Brown et al., 2015) from the United States is a result of their efforts, of-190 ten in partnership with Sternberg.
-191
+In his professorial role, Jeffrey Eighmy trained and worked extensively with Stacey 183 Lengyel, now a faculty member at East Tennessee State University (ETSU).
+Together they expanded the datasets from Arizona and brought new paleomagnetic perspectives 185 to the conventional archaeomagnetic approach founded by DuBois.
+After Eighmy's re-186 tirement, Lengyel continued to work in the discipline and founded an archaeomagnetism 187 laboratory at the Illinois State Museum, before moving to ETSU.
+Of all the dedicated 188 archaeomagnetists in the United States, Lengyel and Eighmy are best known for pub-189 lishing their data in accessible journals.
+The majority of the archaeomagnetic data in 190 GeoMAGIA (Brown et al., 2015) from the United States is a result of their efforts, of-191 ten in partnership with Sternberg.
+192